edinburgh-napier/set09121/lectures/lecture8.md

 # Singleton Pattern

-- The Singleton pattern lets us ensure that only one instance of a given class ever exists.
+**Problem**: How to ensure that only one instance of a given class ever exists?

 - The pattern is good when we want to control and coordinate particular operations in our system.
     - E.g. A game only has one GameController for tracking gamestate and flow.
     - Our game engine wants to ensure control over game entities at particular stages.